You Plan to Fail If Your Wellness Practice Has No Strategy in Competitive Markets

 The first and most important part of any marketing strategy is understanding who you are selling to, it seems super simple but surprisingly a lot of businesses don’t really know.

-In fact, I would even go as far as saying - it is ABSOLUTELY CRUCIAL to know and understand your target market.
+In fact, I would even go as far as saying - it is CRUCIAL to know and understand your target market.
 Actually, you need to know them REALLY WELL.

 You’re going to use tools like Google Search Console, Google Analytics and social media analytics to gather this information.